-10 safe places for female solo travel during COVID-19
+6 tips for safer female solo travel during COVID-19

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Safety is an obvious concern for women when it comes to traveling.
 However, there are plenty of ways women can keep safety top of mind while vacationing, from selecting certain destinations to protecting their belongings and themselves.
-Ahead, we’ll provide a guide to where we’ve felt the safest traveling, as well as some destinations female travel bloggers recommend.
 We’ll also share the best tips for using travel credit cards to protect your finances while you’re on the go.

 Tips on protecting yourself

 Safety should be your primary concern when you’re traveling, no matter who you are.
 For women, safety is especially a concern when you’re in an unfamiliar place.
 There are plenty of ways to keep yourself protected, though.
 Here’s what we recommend for women while they’re traveling: